Shop with us!

 There's nothing better than laughing and writing letters with your friends (pretending text messages don’t yet exist) and making cards and letters that will give hope, strength and a smile to a friend-you-haven't-met.
 You are really making a difference, together!

 Tell us about your party in advance.
-We'll confirm information about the youth you are choosing to write and send you a party surprise!
+We'll confirm the send-by date for the youth you are writing and send you a party surprise!

 Here are some examples of "Friend Mail" letters.
 All are different and perfect in their own way... you got this - JUST BE YOU!